 Head back over to your sewing machine and begin.
 When you get close to making a full circle, stop and detach from the machine.
 You will finish the tiny hole on one side by hand.

-Your scarf should look nearly complete but have one small hole in the base like pictured.
-Use a hand-sewing needle to close up the hole and you are done.
+Your loop scarf should look nearly complete but have one small hole in the base like pictured.
+I use a hand-sewing needle now to close up the hole, and you are done.

 Easy enough right?